 - To develop numerical tools that will be used in global analyses of the vector-like BSM extensions.

-The project has been carried out for two years.
+The project has been carried out for three years.
 Below we summarize its most important results.

-BSM extensions with two distinct vector-like representations can allow for a precise unification of the gauge couplings.
+BSM extensions with two distinct vector-like representations, two distinct scalars, or one scalar and one vector-like fermion, can allow for a precise unification of the gauge couplings.
 Interestingly, the required mass spectra are very hierarchical.
-That opens an enticing possibility of experimentally probe such scenarios with a variety of collider searches up to the masses in the multi-TeV regime.
+That opens an enticing possibility to experimentally probe such scenarios with a variety of collider searches up to the masses in the multi-TeV regime.
 In that respect, long-lived particle searches are particularly effective.

-More info: journal publication 1, workshop talks 1, 2.
+More info: journal and preprint publications 1, 2, talks 1, 2.

 Vector-like fermions can play a role in explaining flavor anomalies in b→s tranistions.
 For example, through the mixing with the Standard Model fermions they can generate flavor-changing couplings with a hypothetical new gauge boson, Z'.